jamiesonbates/This.City/README.md

 5. Incorporate photos into app, including uploading photos via a mobile device.
 6. Build a system that allows users to close issues and/or that closes issues automatically based on certain criteria.

-## Server
+## Backend
-The server for this project lives [here](http://github.com/jamiesonbates/this.city-Server)
+The backend for this project lives [here](http://github.com/jamiesonbates/this.city-Server)

 *Originally created in collaboration with* [Minh Chau](https://github.com/xchau)